British PM's Afghan trip marred by soldier death

 The soldier's mysterious death in Helmand province, for which the Taliban claimed responsibility, overshadowed Cameron's announcement that security had improved enough for Britain to soon withdraw a small number of troops.

-The trooper went missing from a checkpoint in Helmand the early hours of Monday and the defence ministry in London announced later in the day that his body had been found with gunshot wounds after a huge international manhunt.
+The trooper went missing from a checkpoint in Helmand in the early hours of Monday and the defence ministry in London later announced, after a huge international manhunt, that his body had been found with gunshot wounds.

-"His exact cause of death and the circumstances surrounding his disappearance and death are currently urder investigation," Lieutenant Colonel Tim Purbrick, spokesman for Task Force Helmand, said in a statement.
+"His exact cause of death and the circumstances surrounding his disappearance and death are currently under investigation," Lieutenant Colonel Tim Purbrick, spokesman for Task Force Helmand, said in a statement.

 There was no immediate reaction from Cameron on the soldier's death, but he earlier told reporters travelling with him that he had cancelled his trip to Lashkar Gah after hearing of the "very worrying" disappearance of the soldier.

 "I was just very clear that you've got something like that absolutely urgent taking place, where you want to concentrate all the assets and ability that you have to try and find this person and bring it to the right conclusion.

 "It's just absolute common sense that the military should concentrate on the most important requirement of all which is to help and find this person rather than to bother flying me around."